Peering Into a Glowing Lava Lake: A Granada, Nicaragua Story

 The Isletas

-Next morning, I hired a kayak from a dock near the lakefront for a self-guided paddle through Las Isletas — 365 tiny volcanic islands scattered across Lake Nicaragua, formed by a massive Mombacho eruption thousands of years ago.
+The next morning, hire a kayak from a dock near the lakefront for a self-guided paddle through Las Isletas — 365 tiny volcanic islands scattered across Lake Nicaragua, formed by a massive Mombacho eruption thousands of years ago.

-US$20 for a 2-hour kayak rental.
+A 2-hour kayak rental runs US$20.
 Some islands are privately owned (you'll see houses and docks).
 Some have restaurants.
-One has the ruins of Fortress San Pablo.
+One holds the ruins of Fortress San Pablo.
 Several are inhabited only by monkeys who scream at you from the trees.

-The water was warm and calm.
-Herons stood on rocks.
-Iguanas sunbathed on fallen logs.
-I paddled for two hours and probably covered a fraction of the islets.
-You could spend a week exploring them all.
+The water is warm and calm.
+Herons stand on rocks.
+Iguanas sunbathe on fallen logs.
+Two hours of paddling covers only a fraction of the islets — you could spend a week exploring them all.

 Motorboat tours are also available (US$15-20 per person, 1-2 hours) if kayaking isn't your thing.